dlguswo333/dlguswo333.github.io/markdown/2026/01-18-en-apply-width-height-html-img-element-sveltekit.md

 # Flickering Even With the Attributes
 I had `width: 100%` style rule to `img` elements because I wanted them to be as big as their parent horizontally.
-At the same time, I did not want portrait images to be big so it fill the window vertically.
+At the same time, I did not want portrait images to be too big so they fill the window vertically.
 So I added `max-height: 55vh` style rule.
 ```css
 img {